simeonpashley/simeonpashley.github.io/_posts/2010-07-19-how-to-make-documents-work-for-your-team.md

 description: All video game development need documents and here are some tips to ensure your documents are read, acted on and kept up-to-date.
 ---

-All video game production projects need documents, whether it’s a four page description for an iPhone game, Xbox Live Indie Game, Flash game or a 65-doc library for a AAA multi-million selling game on PS3, X360 and every other platform.
-On all video game development projects, similar problems come
-up: people don’t read docs, people read docs but find them confusing, docs don’t get updated or the updates don’t get acted on.
+All video game production projects need documents, whether it's a four page description for an iPhone game, Xbox Live Indie Game, Flash game or a 65-doc library for a AAA multi-million selling game on PS3, X360 and every other platform.
+On all video game development projects, similar problems come up: people don't read documentation, people read documentation but find them confusing, documentation don't get updated or the updates don't get acted on.
-Fortunately, there are some ways you, as a game designer (or as whoever’s writing a doc) can help.
+Fortunately, there are some ways you, as a game designer (or as whoever's writing a doc) can help.

 ### Make it readable